 Sofia was appointed Senior Vice President and Global Head Medical Affairs in 2020, and Chief Commercial Officer and Managing Director Germany in 2022.
 Sofia was engaged in the preparedness and launch of Pepaxto in the US, and has led the preparations of the commercialization of Pepaxti in Europe.

-Sofia brings broad experience from leading international roles in Medical Affairs, Regulatory Affairs, Market Ethics, Pharmacovigilance, Real World Evidence, Marketing and Sales roles at Astra Zeneca, and has been engaged in both global and local product launches.
+Sofia brings broad experience from leading international roles in Medical Affairs, Regulatory Affairs, Market Ethics, Pharmacovigilance, Real World Evidence.
+Marketing and Sales roles at both global and local product launches.